 Sec.
 1. – General Provisions

-a) This item applies only when vehicles are delayed or detained at the premises of pickup or delivery and only when such delay or detention is not attributable to the carrier.
+- This item applies only when vehicles are delayed or detained at the premises of pickup or delivery and only when such delay or detention is not attributable to the carrier.

-b) Free time for each vehicle will be one hour for local movements and 2 hours for all others, unless otherwise agreed upon.
+- Free time for each vehicle will be one hour for local movements and 2 hours for all others, unless otherwise agreed upon.
 After the expiration of free time, charges will be assessed as provided in Sec.
 5.

-c) The detention charges due the carrier will be assessed against the party responsible for the payment of the freight charges.
-Nothing in this item shall require a carrier to pickup or deliver freight at hours other than carrier’s normal business hours.
+- Nothing in this item shall require a carrier to pickup or deliver freight at hours other than carrier’s normal business hours.
 This shall not be construed to restrict a carrier’s ability to accept pickup and delivery schedules at hours other than its normal business hours.

 NOTE A: At those marine terminal facilities where Federal Maritime Commission detention charges apply, carrier charges pursuant to this rule will be assessed on the party responsible for the payment of the freight charges to the extent such charges exceed those of the Federal Maritime Commission.